pgmorgan/task-manager-api/README.md

 # Task Management REST API
+This is a back-end code repository.
+The front-end code repository can be found here: [https://github.com/pgmorgan/task-manager-api-frontend](https://github.com/pgmorgan/task-manager-api-frontend).

-A full featured Task Management REST API back-end built with Node.js and MongoDB.
+This is a full featured Task Management REST API back-end built with Node.js and MongoDB.
 Features include:

 - Pagination and filtering of server responses to avoid slow page load times.
 - Full CRUD features for User and Task instances.